Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/OWApp/src/Resilience/MASTG-TEST0039/README.md

 # [MASTG-TEST-0039: Testing whether the App is Debuggable](https://mas.owasp.org/MASTG/tests/android/MASVS-RESILIENCE/MASTG-TEST-0039)
 ## Overview
 MASVS-RESILIENCE-4 / MSTG-CODE-2 / May 08, 2023
+## Implementation

+An application has been created that, upon opening, saves 10 randomly generated usernames and passwords in a text file.
+To log in, users need to know one of the following username and password pairs.
+The APK is generated in debug mode.

+This approach poses a security risk as sensitive data, such as randomly generated credentials, is stored in plain text.
+Additionally, running the application in debug mode might expose further vulnerabilities or provide unauthorized access to sensitive information.

 # Static Analysis
 Check `AndroidManifest.xml` to determine whether the `android:debuggable` attribute has been set and to find the attribute's value: